mschnaars/mschnaars.github.io/pages/avalon6/administration/avalon6_units_and_collections.md

 5. To remove Collection Staff from a role, click on the "X" following the email address.

 {{site.data.alerts.warning}}
 Each Collection must have at least one Manager.
 Attempting to delete the only listed Manager will generate an error message and Avalon will prevent the deletion.
-Collections do not require Editors or Depositors.
 {{site.data.alerts.end}}

 ### Editing a Collection